KalicoCrew/kalico/docs/MPC.md

 ```

 > [!IMPORTANT]
->
-> Restart the firmware to enable MPC and proceed to calibratration.
+> Restart the firmware to enable MPC and proceed to calibration.

 # Calibration